I Cracked Facebook’s New Algorithm And Tortured My Friends

 Advertisement

-We’ve come to accept non-chronological feeds in our social media.
+We’ve come to accept nonchronological feeds in our social media.
 Even on Instagram, where people do still seem to complain the most about it, we understand the rules of the new feed.
-It’s in the moments where the cracks start show – when the same awful video is at the top of your Facebook for 12 days straight – that we remember how fucked it is having our friendships ruled by an algorithm.
-It’s like in a sci-fi movie where a sexy Android peels off her mask and you remember she’s made of steel, or the Wizard of Oz furiously cranking his noise machine behind the curtain.
+It’s in the moments where the cracks start show — when the same awful video is at the top of your Facebook page for 12 days straight — that we remember how fucked up it is having our friendships ruled by an algorithm.
+It’s like in a sci-fi movie where a sexy android peels off her mask and you remember she’s made of steel, or the Wizard of Oz furiously cranking his noise machine behind the curtain.
 This algorithm doesn’t understand friendship.
 It can fake it, but when we see Valentine’s Day posts on Instagram four days later, or when the machines mistake a tornado of angry comments for "engagement," it’s a reminder that the machines still don't really get the basics of humanity.

 I’ve been down this path before.
 In fact, I’ve written about this problem before.
 In the summer of 2016, Facebook did another recalibration of its news feed that prioritized posts from friends and family over publishers, ending what seemed to many like a three-year tyranny of BuzzFeed quizzes and cooking videos.
-Soon after, I noticed a post from a coworker asking if anyone had ever tried making overnight oats had “stuck” to the top of my Facebook feed for five days straight, even though I never commented or liked the post.
+Soon after, I noticed a post from a coworker, asking if anyone had ever tried making overnight oats, had “stuck” to the top of my Facebook feed for five days straight, even though I never commented or liked the post.
 I dubbed this phenomenon the overnight oats problem.

-At the time, I saw this shift towards posts from friends and family a little uncanny.
+At the time, I saw this shift toward posts from friends and family a little uncanny.
 Back then, people had been so used to communicating purely through shared content from publishers that people had forgotten to ever actually do a simple text post.
-This meant that text posts were rare, and when someone actually wrote one – like asking about oatmeal recipes – Facebook’s algorithm got a massive boner for it.
+This meant that text posts were rare, and when someone actually wrote one — like asking about oatmeal recipes — Facebook’s algorithm got a massive boner for it.
 In general, it felt like Facebook was an alien who came down to Earth and thought “friendship” meant caring about Minions memes from someone you sort of knew in middle school.

 But this has all changed since summer 2016.
-We’ve gotten more used to posting text posts again, in large part due to the popularity of those colorful text blocks, which started out annoying but now you’re just used to them.
+We’ve gotten more used to posting text posts again, in large part due to the popularity of those colorful text blocks, which started out annoying, but now you’re just used to them.
 That recommendation widget thing is even kind of useful now, and you maybe even forgot that it was weird when you first started seeing it.

-A lot else has changed with Facebook since summer 2016 – between fake news and having to answer to Congress about Russian election-meddling on the platform, it's been a rough hear and a half for the company.
+A lot more has changed with Facebook since summer 2016 — between fake news and having to answer to Congress about Russian election meddling on the platform, it's been a rough year and a half for the company.
 This latest algorithm change toward "meaningful engagement" seems like an obvious response to the crisis it found itself in by the end of 2017.

 So here we are, at a new phase in Facebook’s history, when comments are king.
 But this has led to a new version of the overnight oats problem: People are being served the same stale content from a friend for 12 days straight, just because it happens to have a lot of comments.
-No one wanted to see my post several times a day, but the algorithm had, once again, misjudged what people want.
-In fact, people really hated this video – they wanted it to go away.
+No one wanted to see my post several times a day, but the algorithm had, once again, misjudged what people wanted.
+In fact, people really hated this video — they wanted it to go away.
 Facebook took their pleas for it to stop as a sign that they should be shown it more and more.
 It’s enough to almost make you nostalgic for those Russian chaos agents.

 You can try this yourself; it’s easy to game the system by posting something that drives comments.
 Try asking a question, or for advice: “Does anyone have a shampoo they love?” or “what was the most embarrassing thing that happened to you in middle school?”